S3-Portfolio/General/Analysis.md

 * How did you come up with them?

+I had already thought of my idea (what kind of website I wanted to create).
+So then it became a question of how.
+An important part of the how question is: What do I need?
+So thats exactly where I started.

 * How and where did you specify and validate them?

+I specified my requirements by ...

+I validated my requirements by asking feedback from my teachers.
+This feedback can be read back on FeedPulse canvas.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ### Ethics analysis
 [Ethics document](https://github.com/S3-Portfolio/General/blob/ff59881171e8ffb3f35be817bea1122dc8eff051/CulturalDifferencesEthics.md)